-Molecule Reading and Writing¶
+Molecule Reading and Writing

-Molecule Streams¶
+Molecule Streams

 The previous section demonstrated reading and writing SMILES strings from standard input.
 This required the programmer to perform the file I/O explicitly.
-Whilst this may be reasonable for SMILES strings that may be read via STL getline, it isn’t suitable for more complex file formats.
+Whilst this may be reasonable for SMILES strings that may be read via STD getline, it isn’t suitable for more complex file formats.
 To ease this task, OEChem TK provides the oemolstream abstraction.
 The classes oemolistream and oemolostream allow input and output of molecules using the OEReadMolecule and OEWriteMolecule functions, respectively.

 Listing 1: High-level Molecule I/O using molstreams